open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 You should now see both the app's title and footer on the page.

 lit-html supports embedding different types of variables.
-In the example above we embedded a template in another template, but we can also embed strings.
-Let's extract the link text to a separate variable, and embed this in the template:
+In the example above, we embedded a template inside of another template, but we can also embed strings inside of another template.
+Let's extract the link text to a separate variable and then embed it in the template:

 ```js
 const author = 'open-wc';